nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ### Introduction

 This is a PREN-Stack Dockerized boilerplate.
-A vanila infrastructure made to simplify the develpoment and deploying processes using pern stack and docker, docker-compose.
+A vanilla infrastructure made to simplify the develpoment and deploying processes using pern stack and docker.

 ### Prerequisites

-Make sure u have this installed on your machine.
+Make sure you have the below installed on your machine.

 - [x] **Docker** : https://docs.docker.com/engine/install/
 - [x] **Docker-Compose** : https://docs.docker.com/compose/install/